 Heat is also a symbol of desire by the presence of fans and lemonade which the women are using to keep cool.
-The symbol of heat can also represent the daughters going into heat or ovulation due to their anger at their mother as well due to their desire for affection.
+In, la casa de Bernarda Alba, the symbol of heat can also represent the daughters going into heat or ovulation due to their anger at their mother as well due to their desire for affection.

 This play also reflects Lorca’s life since he was a gay man living in a time where homosexuality wasn’t accepted as it is today.
 I believe his feelings are well expressed since there was a quote that said: “better never to lay eyes on a man, never to have seen one.”

-As an example, the play shows how desire can lead to death.
+As an example, the play, the house of Bernarda Alba, shows how desire can lead to death.
 The daughters chase after someone who is not worth their time due to the fury that is inside them.
 This leads to one suicide, heartbreak, a loss of engagement, and an emotional split of the family.

 Lorca, Federico Garcia, The House of Bernarda Alba.
 The Norton Anthology of Drama.Vol.
 2 J Ellen Gainor et. al. W.W.
 Norton & Company, 2018.
 630-663